bobbicodes/bob/README.md

 # TODO:

+Try on Windows or Mac and add specific instructions if needed.

 Figure out how to use pREPL and show results right in status bar.

-Try on Windows or Mac and add specific instructions if needed.
+Doing eval by hijacking Planck is an obviously hacky solution and would be nice to bring this functionality into the editor itself.

 # Credits